d-smith/ml-speciality-notes/acloud.guru/04-data-preparation.md

 TF-IDF: Term frequency - invese document frequency

-* Represents how important a word or wors are to a given set of text by providing appropriate weights to erms that are common and less common in the text.
+* Represents how important a word or words are to a given set of text by providing appropriate weights to terms that are common and less common in the text.
 * Shows us the popularity of a word or words by making common words like "the" or "and" less important
 * Term frequency - how frequent does a word appear?
 * Document frequency - number of documents in which the which terms appear
-* Inverse - makes common works less meaningful
+* Inverse - makes common words less meaningful

 Vectorized tf-idf